-Saint of the Day – 22 April – St Theodore of Sykeon Priest, Monk, Abbot, Bishop (born at Sykeon, Galaia Died c613) – Patron against rain, of difficult marriages, for rain.
+Saint of the Day – 22 April – St Theodore of Sykeon (Died c613) Bishop, Monk, Abbot, (born at Sykeon, Galaia, Bulgaria on an unknown date and died c613) – Patronages – of difficult marriages, for rain.

 A native of Sykeon, in Galatia, Asia Minor, he was the son of a Byzantine imperial messenger and possibly of a prostitute.
 Entering a monastery in Jerusalem, he served there for many years until becoming abbot of a number of monastic institutions.
 He predicted the rise of Emperor Maurice and cured a royal prince of leprosy.
 About 590, he was appointed Bishop of Anastasiopol is, in Galatia.